mrob11/django-html5-boilerplate/README.md

 pip install Django
 ```

-When you're finished installing requirements, create a new project using the `startproject` command with the --template argument:
+When you're finished installing Django, create a new project using the `startproject` command with the --template argument:

 ```
 django-admin.py startproject <project_name> --template=https://github.com/mike360/django-html5-boilerplate/tarball/master